Here is how it works.

-The "Cello Mobile Robo Call Screener" at the carrier level picks up all calls right away.
+The "Phone Robo Screener" at the carrier level picks up all calls right away.

-4.1 Human Calls : Caller enters the code (answer to the above question) that is required and phone starts ringing right away, and it rings to the intended party.
+4.1 Human Calls : Caller enters the code (answer) that is required and phone starts ringing right away, and it rings to the intended party.

 4.2 Robo Calls: Because a robot cannot understand a story, the robot will not know what to enter.

 After the system detects a robot call, the message that was played by the robot will be stored in the users voice mail box labeled as spam, and the user can listen to it they want at their own discretion.

 Here is what we need to add to the above.

 There should always be a secret code (user decides how many digits) that allows to bypass the system, this allows children to know a code to call home, and it’s the users responsibility to share this code with the reverse 911 system, so emergency calls can go through.

 If the above idea (sharing your code with reverse 911) doesn’t work for logistical reasons.
 Carriers can have a master code that will unlock or overwrite reverse 911 robo calls to reach their intended destination.
 Code can change daily (e.g. Verizon decideds that on Dec.
 1, 2012 their code will be 7986542366#.) and they share it with “reverse 911”, now when reverse 911 calls people on Dec.
 1 2012, they enter 7986542366#., and it goes through).
 This part needs some thinking, but the idea is here.

 Even though it says on the FAQ that political calls etc. are allowed, and there should be a way to screen out those calls in the detection process , we feel that a person that doesn’t like robo calls, also doesn’t like political etc. robo calls.